OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 - [KeyboardShortcuts 1.1](/javascript/api/requirement-sets/common/keyboard-shortcuts-requirement-sets) (required if the add-in provides its users with the option to customize keyboard shortcuts)

 > [!TIP]
-> To start with a working version of an add-in with keyboard shortcuts already configured, clone and run the [Excel Keyboard Shortcuts sample](https://github.com/OfficeDev/Office-Add-in-samples/tree/main/Samples/excel-keyboard-shortcuts).
+> To start with a working version of an add-in with keyboard shortcuts already configured, clone and run the [Use keyboard shortcuts for Office Add-in actions](https://github.com/OfficeDev/Office-Add-in-samples/tree/main/Samples/office-keyboard-shortcuts) sample.
 When you're ready to add keyboard shortcuts to your own add-in, continue with this article.

 ## Configure the manifest